sprklinginfo/custom-docker4drupal/README.md

 Select menu *Run > Debug the newly created configuration*.

 ## Global Traefik container
-Use *traefik-proxy2* folder to use traefik as a global container
+Use *traefik-proxy2* folder as a global container

 This template is adpated from Docker4Drupal:
   - [Docs](https://wodby.com/docs/stacks/drupal/local/#usage)